 - Don’t judge anyone by label, colour, stereotype, sexuality or standard of living.
-The vicious cycle of prejudice through labels & stereotypes within the homosexuality world is unnecessary.
+The vicious cycle of prejudice through labels and stereotypes within the LGBTIQ realm is unnecessary.
 Try be tolerant and lenient with others as you would them to you.

 - Have ambition.
 View yourself in a bigger shadow.
 Chase it, whatever it is.
 An inexperienced life is a waste of a million breaths never to be seen again.
 Study something, look for a job, play sports, be an artist, a doctor, anything you dream of.
 Your sexuality is only but a piece of yourself, there’s so much more out there awaiting you.

 - Live like you are dying tomorrow.
 Live in the moment, the precious moments that pass every second.

 - Treat yourself and others with respect.
 Just because you’re gay, doesn’t mean you should look after your health and respect the health of others.
 If your parents do the right thing and accept your sexuality, it doesn’t mean you can treat them anyhow.
 Pull up your pants, don’t bring different girls home.
 Never confuse sacrifice/compromise for a right to be an untouchable.